tohpinren/tohpinren/README.md

 I enjoy backend development and I'm deeply passionate about building highly efficient systems that can scale gracefully to tackle real-world problems.
 I'm interested in the finance and healthcare space.

-In my free time, I enjoy:
-- Exploring different cuisines and food experiences
-- Travelling and discovering new places and cultures
-- Trying out all kinds of sports
-- Hiking and reconnecting with nature
-- Capturing moments through photography
-- Watching films
+In my free time, I like trying out different foods and engaging in various sports.
+Traveling to new places brings me joy, and I have a deep appreciation for hiking and the beauty of nature.
+I also enjoy taking photos and watching films.

 <!--
 **tohpinren/tohpinren** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.